Brice313/AWS-projects/RStudioServer/README.md

 * Shiny
 * Shiny Server

+### Launch a EC2 instance
+Dont forget to create a VPC, a IGW, a public subet with a route table associated with the IGW, then you can launch a EC2 inside the public subnet.
 When you launch an EC2 instance, you can pass in user data that can be used to perform common automated configuration tasks.
 The tasks can even run scripts for installation after the instance starts.
 In the EC2 launch wizard, you can add this at the Configure Instance Details step by expanding the Advanced Details pane.